-Both the site staff and the sponsor user can perform study planning, study start-up and study conduct activities in SIP.
-To learn more about Investigator and Sponsor use of SIP and planned SIP releases, please click to our Initiative Assets.
+Both participating site staff and the sponsor user can perform study planning, study start-up and study conduct activities in SIP.
+To learn more about investigator and sponsor use of SIP and planned SIP releases, please click to our Initiative Assets.

 Placebo and Standard of Care Data Sharing